Diptamoy-Mitra/MEDASTRU/README.md

 After download or clone run `npm install` OR `yarn install` to install all the dependancies.

 🙏 If you find this repo helpful then don't forget to give a start ❇️ to this repository. :)
+#Gainted a lot of experience during this hakathon.